 This area of my role involved me to configure the AWS infrastructure and use technologies such as: NGINX, uWSGI and SupervisorD.
 The NewRelic service provides monitoring and service performance insight.

-As the lead developer of the server team I was charged with sprint planning, performance reviewing and interviewing candidates.
+As the lead of the server team I was charged with sprint planning, performance reviewing and interviewing candidates.

 Hive was a marketing, packaging and technology company who were based in Wymeswold Leicestershire.
 Hive specialised in increasing frequency of purchase and weight of purchase for fast moving consumer goods (FMCG) brands via proof of purchase marketing campaigns.